avenix/WDK/README.md

 1. Place your data files (.txt or .mat) in the *./data/rawdata/* directory
 2. If your files are in *ASCII*  format, you might want to convert them to a binary format with the *DataLoaderApp*.
 Files in binary format will load faster.
 3. Define your classes in the *classes.txt* file.
-4. Open the *DataAnnotationApp* to annotate your data.
+4. Open the *Data Annotation App* to annotate your data.
 Annotations created with the App need to be saved into the *./data/annotations* directory.
 5. You might want to annotate the data at a greater level of detail than your application should recognize.
 For example, if your application should detect lacrosse goalkeeper training exercises such as *catches*, *throws* and *passes*, you could annotate the catches at a greater level of detail as: *catchLowRight*, *catchLowLeft* but start the data analysis by studying whether any catch can be detected.
 In this case, you might want to group the catches into a common *catch* class.
 This can be achieved by creating a labeling strategy.
 A labeling strategy maps annotations made to groups.
 Labeling strategies are specified in a *.txt* file as:
 ```
 #Group1